“One of the world’s most daring conductors.”Wall Street Journal

-From producing records in Africa to curating innovative concert series in Melbourne, Copenhagen, Berlin and Helsinki - where he is the newly announced Artistic Director of the Musica nova Helsinki festival - while commissioning genre-defying contemporary projects with his musicians’ collective s t a r g a z e, André de Ridder embodies a unique position amongst today’s conductors.
+From producing records in Africa to curating innovative concert series in Melbourne, Copenhagen, Berlin and Helsinki - where he holds the position of Artistic Director of the Musica nova Helsinki festival - while commissioning genre-defying contemporary projects with his musicians’ collective s t a r g a z e, André de Ridder embodies a unique position amongst today’s conductors.
 He is sought after for his ability to communicate musical statements both on and off the podium.
-He has formed close artistic relationships with a diverse range of artists such as Kaija Saariaho, Uri Caine, Bryce Dessner, Michel van der Aa, Damon Albarn and bands such as Mouse on Mars, and performs regularly at international festivals, including BBC Proms, Holland Festival and Sydney Festival.
+He has formed close artistic relationships with a diverse range of artists such as Kaija Saariaho, Uri Caine, Bryce Dessner, Michel van der Aa, Damon Albarn and bands such as Mouse on Mars, and performs regularly at international festivals, including BBC Proms, Iceland Airwaves Festival and Sydney Festival.

-In spring 2015, de Ridder gave performances of Saariaho’s ‘Emilie’ at Finnish National Opera and will this season conducts the world premiere of Saariaho’s ‘Only the Sound Remains’ at Netherlands Opera, directed by Peter Sellars.
+In spring 2016, de Ridder gave the world premiere of Saariaho’s ‘Only the Sound Remains’ at Netherlands Opera, directed by Peter Sellars.
 He will revive the work at Finnish National Opera in spring 2017.
-Previous world premieres have included Damon Albarn’s musical theatre works, Donnacha Dennehy’s ‘The Last Hotel’, Gerald Barry’s ‘The Bitter Tears of Petra von Kant’ and Michel van der Aa’s ‘The Sunken Garden’, both for English National Opera.
-He undertook a large-scale Monteverdi trilogy project with director Barrie Kosky at the Komische Oper 2012-2015.
-Future plans include his return to Finnish National Opera and his debut at Opéra National de Paris.
+Previous world premieres have included Damon Albarn’s musical theatre works, Donnacha Dennehy’s ‘The Last Hotel’, Gerald Barry’s ‘The Bitter Tears of Petra von Kant’, and Michel van der Aa’s ‘The Sunken Garden’, the latter two for English National Opera.
+He undertook a Monteverdi project with Barrie Kosky at the Komische Oper 2012-2015 and makes his debut at Danish National Opera in summer 2017.